Mekhlabhishek/Test1/book/chapter-3.md

 Make sure you have `selenium-standalone` as a test runner service for you

 _What about other settings?
 Let's focus on these right now to get started with test runner.
-We will cover rest of the settings in detail in later part of the course_
+We will cover the rest of the settings in detail in the later part of the course_

 ## 3.4 Use selenium as a service